-This topic provides a list of resources for audio development in Windows Store apps using DirectX with C++.
+This topic provides a list of resources for audio development in Windows Runtime apps using DirectX with C++.
 It covers XAudio2, Media Foundation, and the Windows Runtime XAML audio support types.

 Here are a few audio programming concepts we use in this section.